-When the interactions are categorised as 1 or 2, the cumulative impacts are described and assessed in the VEC CIAs in Section 8.
+When the interactions are categorised as 1 or 2, the cumulative impacts are described and assessed in the VEC CIAs in Section 8 of Volume 1 and Section 5 of Volume 2.

 In the VEC CIAs, the potential impacts on the VEC are summarised and described based on the information available.
 When information was limited, professional judgement was used to predict the likely impacts of the third-party project.